pbalu-code/ansible-postgresql/README.md

    Note that "password" sends passwords in clear text; "md5" or scram-sha-256" are preferred since they send encrypted passwords.

 - `installpostgis`: `true/false` Optional parameter if you want to install postgis extension, you can enable this option.

-- `posgis_to_install`: `postgis24_10` Declace which version of postgis to be installed.
+- `posgis_to_install`: `postgis25_12` Declare which version of postgis to be installed.

 - `use_ssl`: boolean This option is turning on/off managing ssl keys transfer.